 We are party to a services agreement, or the Marker Agreement, with Marker Therapeutics, Inc., or Marker, pursuant to which Marker provides us with development services.
 Juan Vera, a current director and former executive officer of the Company, is co-founder, director and chief development officer of Marker.
 During the term of the Marker Agreement, we and Marker may prepare work orders setting forth services to be provided by Marker.
-We have a \$400,000 work order under the Marker Agreement for long range process development and scale optimization services.
+In June 2023, CellReady LLC acquired certain manufacturing assets previously owned by Marker, and inherited the service agreement that Allovir previously maintained with Marker.
+During the year ended December 31, 2023, we incurred \$0.5 million of expenses under this agreement.